LeCoupa/awesome-cheatsheets/databases/postgresql.md

 UNION [ALL]
 SELECT c1, c2 FROM t2;
 ```
-Combine rows from tow queries
+Combine rows from two queries
 <hr>

 ```